 Above: Past Mayor Fiacco christens "Storm-1"

-Above: Scott & Brad strike a quick pose before their speech
+Above: A quick pose before the speech

 Above: Scott presents the winners of Communicating Community at Storming the Island

-Above: Brad & Scott welcome you to "The Loveboat"
+Above: Welcome to "The Loveboat"

 If you own a boat, you race it.
 And you look GOOD doing it.
 Enter the Storm Troopers.